-Create Easter egg ornaments using fabrics scraps to decorate a mini tree or branch.
-A fun way to use up fabric scraps and decorate your home for the holiday!
+Create Easter egg ornaments using fabrics scraps to decorate a mini Easter tree or branch.
+This project is a fun way to use up fabric scraps and decorate your home for Spring and the Easter holiday!

 Hello Crafty Friends!
 I’m back today with a fun little DIY – Easter egg ornaments made from fabric scraps!
 Last year I made these sweet egg ornaments from small scraps of pastel fabrics I found in my stash.
 This year I found an adorable little tree on sale at Joann Fabrics and just love how cute the eggs look hanging from this little tree!

 Below is the tutorial for making these egg ornaments.
 Search your stash for some small scraps and grab some fleece, embroidery floss and ribbon and you’ll have everything you need to make these ornaments!